281clo/X-Ray-Pneumonia-Classification/README.md

 Please review our full analysis in [our Jupyter Notebook](https://github.com/281clo/X-Ray-Pneumonia-Classification/blob/main/Draft_Notebook.ipynb) or our [presentation](https://docs.google.com/presentation/d/1xeCiQLU2krOBAP_BNpBU9bXrcZJKGTksFrjdiuqu_Ck/edit?usp=sharing).

 ## Repository Structure
-​
-Describe the structure of your repository and its contents, for example:
-​

 ```
 ├── .ipynb_checkpoints                  <- Folder containing our draft notebook
 ├── data                                <- Folder containing all images used